Collaboration Launch

 Collaboration Overview

-This partnership is designed to bridge the gap between shoot and post-production.
+This partnership is designed to bridge the gap between prep, shooting and post-production.
 Too often, disconnection between departments leads to avoidable stress, added costs, and lost time.
 Together, we want to change that.

 Here’s what that means for your production: